pgsql-io/benchmarksql/README.md

-If you created this service on a remote machine, don't simply open port 5000/tcp in the firewall. **Keep in mind that the configuration file, controlling the actual database server, contains all the connection credentials in clear text!** The plan is to substantially enhance the Flask GUI and API with user and configuration management.
-Then provide instructions how to secure the container behind an [nginx](https://www.nginx.com/) reverse proxy for encryption.
+If you created this service on a remote machine, don't simply open port 5000/tcp in the firewall. **Keep in mind that the configuration file, controlling the benchmark run settings, contains all the connection credentials for your database in clear text!**
+The plan is to substantially enhance the
+Flask GUI and API with user and configuration management.
+Then provide instructions on how to secure the container behind an [nginx](https://www.nginx.com/) reverse proxy for encryption.
 In the meantime please use ssh to tunnel port 5000/tcp securely to the benchmark driver machine.
 Since that tunnel is only for the WEB UI and API traffic,